Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Introduction

+More specifically, the GDPR defines personal data in its Article 4 as ``any information relating to an identified or identifiable natural person (`data subject').''
+Based on this definition, we can confidently state that facial images are legally considered personal data because they have the capability to easily identify the individuals they depict.
 The GDPR also limits the processing of personal data to ensure privacy.
 In Article 9, it states that ``processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation shall be prohibited.''
-Facial images, due to their re-identifying nature and the information they contain about an individual's ethnic origin, race, and biometric data, fall under this category of non-processable data.
-However, the GDPR indicates exceptions to this prohibition in the same Article, specifically in its second paragraph.
+Facial images, due to their re-identifying nature and the information they contain about an individual's ethnic origin, race, and biometric features fall into this category of non-processable data.
+However, the GDPR indicates exceptions to this prohibition in the same article, specifically in its second paragraph.
 One such exception is ``(e) processing relates to personal data which are manifestly made public by the data subject.''
-Hence, processing of personal data on individuals that have chosen to make them public without any restrictions is allowed.
+Hence, processing of personal data on individuals who have chosen to make them public without any restrictions is allowed.
 This applies to images that have been published under public-domain licenses or with Creative Commons licenses that grant the right to share and modify the content.

-Face images are crucial in many AI research areas, such as facial recognition \citep{benton1990facial}, emotion detection \citep{garcia2017emotion}, age estimation \citep{angulu2018age}, gender classification \citep{lin2016human}, facial biometrics analysis \citep{subban2014human}, and other related tasks, such as face anonymization \citep{hukkelaas2019deepprivacy}.
-However, the availability of such data has been significantly reduced in recent years.
+Face images are crucial in many areas of AI research, such as facial recognition \cite{boutros2023synthetic}, emotion detection \cite{chowdary2023deep}, age estimation \cite{gupta2023single}, gender classification \cite{hassan2024face}, facial biometric analysis \cite{sanil20232d}, and other related tasks, such as face anonymization \cite{barattin2023attribute}.
+However, the availability of such data has significantly decreased in the last years.